Our goal? Making

 To be nominated for the MVP program, you must not only be good at your profession.
 You must play an important role in the Mendix Community and actively share your knowledge, both online and offline.

 For example, by consistently contributing to the Mendix Forum and helping users by providing answers to important questions.
 Jason also plays an active role in optimizing and giving feedback on the Atlas UI Sass via Github, writing how-to blogs, help with the nomination for MVP.

 Jason knows this like no other: He is the most active UX person on the Mendix forum and successfully set up a slack channel for UX.
 He also blogs frequently to share his knowledge and regularly attends Meetups.
 Now that he is MVP, he can make the community even stronger.

 “The appointment for MVP is a one-year appointment.
 Maybe after that I will be nominated again, but I will see that later” says Jason.
 “During this year I regularly attend meetings at Mendix and I gain insight into Mendix’s” roadmap” and strategy.

 With that knowledge I can respond even better to future developments.
-As a MVP, I will of course continue to share my knowledge.
+As an MVP, I will of course continue to share my knowledge.
 In the Mendix Community and with our customers.
 An additional advantage is that I now have even more direct contact with Mendix: if I cannot answer a question from another developer, I can easily consult with Mendix and come to a solution.
 The Community also benefits from that!”

 Appronto is quite proud of Jason as MVP.
-Not only because it is a confirmation of his expertise, but also because he is the very first UX person to win this title.
+Not only because it is a confirmation of his expertise, but also because he is the very first UX person to earn this title.
 We hope that he will enjoy this year to the fullest!